uf-mil/mil/README.md

 ##RobotX Wam-V on board softare git
 ==========

 This is the repository for the University of Florida's RobotX Autonomous Robot.
-It contains all ROS packages specifically to PropaGator2
+It contains all ROS packages specifically to RobotX
 ## Installation instructions

 1. Install Ubuntu